TripAdvisor price target raised to $20 from $15 at TD Cowen

 TD Cowen raised the firm’s price target on TripAdvisor (TRIP) to $20 from $15 and keeps a Hold rating on the shares.
-The firm updatd its model following better than expected Q3 results.
+The firm said they beat on flat revenue which was at the high end of guide, as trends improved after July and ad cost pushed to Q4.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>